marcocipriani1/ewokd-ds/README.md

 - 📢 Sends notifications when tasks are available
 - ✅ Tracks completed tasks
 - 💰 Estimates earnings for EWOQ
-- 🔧 Extensible — you can script your own functionality

 ---